DE1-Engineering-Mathematics/module-resources/notes/7-power-series.md

 <img align="right" src="figs/7.2-point-c.svg" width="315"/>

-The Taylor series simply extends the Maclaurin series concept by saying that we can reconstruct well-behaved functions if we know everything about \textit{any} point (\ie not just at the point $x=0$ like Maclaurin).
+The Taylor series simply extends the Maclaurin series concept by saying that we can reconstruct well-behaved functions if we know everything about *any* point (ie not just at the point $x=0$ like Maclaurin).
 The expression can be derived in the same way as the Maclaurin series, but requires some minor rearrangement to find each successive approximation. <br><br>

 $$\begin{align}
 g_n(x)=\sum_{n=0}^{\infty}\frac{f^{(n)}(c)}{n!}(x-c)^n